Sedliská

+The village is also the home of Čičava Castle (Slovak:Čičava Hrad) also known as Čičva Castle, which are the ruins of a Medieval castle.

 History

 In historical records the village was first mentioned in 1323.

 Geography

 The municipality lies at an altitude of 160 metres and covers an area of 10.133 km2.
 It has a population of about 1287 people.